Magna-tech/alx-low_level_programming/README.md

+# ALX-Low-level Programming
-This repo is for c programming projects
+This repo contains many low-level programming projects written using the C programming language.